OECD: Founding

 Japan became a member in 1964, and over the following decade, Finland, Australia, and New Zealand also joined the organisation.
 Yugoslavia had observer status in the organisation, starting with the establishment of the OECD, until its dissolution as a country.
-The OECD also created agencies such as the OECD Development Centre (1961), International Energy Agency (IEA, 1974), and Financial Action Task Force on Money Laundering.
+The OECD also created agencies such as the OECD Development Centre (1961), International Energy Agency (IEA, 1974), and Financial Action Task Force on Money Laundering (FATF).

 The aims of the OECD are stated in Article 1 of the Convention as: